- 1. How to Pick the Right Winter Camping Tent

 You have the right tent, and the best spot, so now you can start insulating your tent from the cold ground.
-The more layers you can put between the floor of your tent and the cold ground, the better your night is going to be.
+The more layers you can put between the floor of your tent and the frozen ground, the better your night is going to be.

-It’s a good idea to invest in a few mylar emergency blankets to use for added insulation under your tent floor.
-Also, consider using a sleeping mat, like a yoga mat.
+It's a good idea to invest in a few mylar emergency blankets to use for added insulation under your tent floor.
+Also, consider using a sleeping pad, like a yoga mat.
 They are inexpensive and very dense, and they make for a good layer of insulation under the sleeping bag.
 Use two for an added layer of protection.
-After your first winter camping trip, you’ll know what works best for you.
+After your first winter camping trip, you'll know what works best for you.

 Is an Air Mattress Really a Good Idea?